adrian154/blog/public/blogposts/rubiks/blogpost.md

 </aside>

 Encoding a permutation as an integer is slightly more challenging.
 How this can be accomplished is outside the scope of this article, although if you want to learn about the solution, the term you want to Google is [Lehmer code](https://en.wikipedia.org/wiki/Lehmer_code).
+Ben Botto, who also made an optimal Rubik's cube solver, wrote a delightful [article](https://medium.com/@benjamin.botto/sequentially-indexing-permutations-a-linear-algorithm-for-computing-lexicographic-rank-a22220ffd6e3) going into the details of computing these codes.

 To generate the actual pruning table, we just perform a breadth-first search starting from the solved position until the table is full.
 Since we're operating on coordinates, we don't actually need to use a full cube representation in pruning table construction.
 Instead, we can construct lookup tables that map coordinates and moves to coordinates directly.
 This considerably speeds up pruning table generation.

 Of course, a pruning table based on the corners alone is too underpowered for our purposes.
 A table that incorporates more information about the cube's state will produce estimates closer to the true value of the heuristic function, which will enable us to prune more nodes from our search.

 In practice, we quickly run into problems with memory usage.
 Adding edge orientation info to our table increases its size by 2048&times; to over 180 billion entries, which greatly exceeds the total memory of my computer.
-We'll need to take measures to reduce redunant information in the table.
+We'll need to take measures to shrink its size back down to something that I can feasibly use.

 # Symmetry Reduction